10-Year-Old Girl Bleeds To Death After Forced Genital Mutilation In Somalia

 A 10-year-old Somali girl has bled to death following female genital mutilation (FGM).
 The Guardian reports that Deeqa Dahir Nuur’s mother took her to a traditional circumciser on July 14.
 A vein was severed in the course of the procedure.
 The family tried unsuccessfully to stop the bleeding on their own for two days before taking the girl to a hospital where she eventually bled to death.
 It’s the first confirmed death from FGM in years.
-Somalia has the highest rate of FGM in the world with 98% of females undergoing the procedure, most of them between the ages of five and nine.
+Somalia has the highest rate of FGM in the world with 98 percent of females undergoing the procedure, most of them between the ages of five and nine.
 Complications are generally denied within the country.

 The possibility of consequences for the woman who performed Nuur’s procedure is slim.
 Although it has been constitutionally declared illegal, laws for its enforcement do not exist in the country with a large population of conservative and legal groups who believe in and support the practice.
 Activist Hawa Aden Mohamed of the Galkayo Education Centre for Peace and Development commented on the dire situation for girls in Somalia.